Types Of Stairs Used In Buildings

 This stair types consist of two straight flights of steps with direct turns between them.
 This stair is very useful where the total width of the stair is just twice the width of the steps.

 3. Open Newel Stair:

-This types of stairs consists of two or more flights arranging a well or opening between the backward and forward flights.
+This type of stairs consists of two or more flights arranging a well or opening between the backward and forward flights.
 When all the steps are difficult to arrange in two flights, a short third flight of 3 to 6 steps may be provided along the direction perpendicular to the hall.
 Open newel stair is mostly adopted in the lift.

 4. Geometrical Stair:

 This is another type of open newel stair where the open well between the forward and the backward flight is curved.
-This stair may contain different geometrical shape.
+This stair may contain different geometrical shapes.
 Here the change in direction is achieved by using winders.